-PSATThe PSAT will be administered for free to sophomores and juniors during the school day on October 11, 2017.
-Freshmen can register to take the PSAT, but will have to pay the fee.Click here for tips on taking the PSAT.
+PSATThe PSAT will be administered for free to sophomores and to juniors who scored in the 90th percentile on last year's exam (you will be contacted) during the school day on October 10, 2018.Click here for tips on taking the PSAT.
 Also, here is some PSAT Test Information and information about new PSAT test scores.

 To prepare for the PSAT, please visit: http://www.collegeboard.com/student/testing/psat/prep.html .
 Students should also refer to, and use, the practice test booklet they received.Check out 3 Reasons Your PSAT Score Matters

 The SAT will be administered for free to juniors during the school day on April 24, 2018

 If you want to take the SAT on a Saturday you will have to register and pay the fee (or use a fee waiver).

 Fee - $57 for the SAT with Essay or $45 for the SAT without EssayPre-ACTThe Pre-ACT will be administered for free to sophomores during the school day on Friday, November 3rd

 The PreACT (formerly the PLAN test), which is practice for the ACT, is given to all 10th graders.
 Students do not need to sign up, as it is a required test by the state that all 10th graders take.
 The practice test will include English, Math, Reading, and Science sections.
 To prepare for this test, please visit: http://www.act.org/content/act/en/products-and-services/preact.html.